blackwell-systems/platform-infrastructure/docs/architecture/COMPOSED_STACK_OWNERSHIP_CRISIS.md

 ## Conclusion

-The factory refactoring created a **critical architectural regression** for composed stacks, the platform's cross-domain business offerings.
+The factory refactoring created a **critical architectural regression** for composed stacks, the platform's cross-domain capability offerings.
 While the intention (architectural consistency) was sound, the execution failed to account for the platform's cross-domain feature requirements.

+`★ Insight ─────────────────────────────────────`
+**The composed stack ownership crisis reveals a fundamental tension between technical domain separation and platform capability reality.
+Cross-domain features require unified management because they represent integrated platform capabilities, not combinations of separate services.**

+**Key Architectural Lessons:**
+- **Platform Capabilities Drive Architecture**: The platform provides integrated web infrastructure services, not separate domain-specific tools
+- **Cross-domain Features Are Core**: Composed stacks aren't edge cases - they're fundamental platform capabilities
+- **Unified Factory Is Necessary**: Cross-domain capabilities require unified factory management to avoid architectural orphaning
+`─────────────────────────────────────────────────`

 **The composed stack ownership crisis proves that:**
-- The 3-factory approach is architecturally insufficient for the platform's business model
+- The 3-factory approach is architecturally insufficient for the platform's capability model
 - Cross-domain features require unified factory management
 - The unified PlatformStackFactory is not just cleaner - it's functionally necessary